sohviluukkonen/BindingType/README.md

 # Binding type classifier

-A binary proteochemometric Random Forrest-based model was build and trained on Class A GPCR data.
+A binary proteochemometric Random Forrest-based model was built and trained on Class A GPCR data.

 ## Data

-Data was obtained by parsing abstracts of molecule-protein pairs of class A GPCRs from CHEMBL22 and filter out pairs annoted as something else than allo- or orthosteric.
+Data were obtained by parsing abstracts of molecule-protein pairs of class A GPCRs from CHEMBL22 and filtering out pairs annotated as something else than allo- or orthosteric.

  The model performance was evaluated with a temporal split (train set <= 2013, test set > 2013).

 The training set was balanced to correct for the unequal number of orthosteric and allosteric compounds.
 This was performed using oversampling of the minority class with [SMOTE](https://https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html).

-## Desciptors
+## Descriptors
-Molecules features are described with the Morgan bit-fingerprints with radius 3 and lenght 1024.
+Molecule features are described with the Morgan bit-fingerprints with a radius of 3 and a length of 1024.
 The compound descriptors are generated with rdkit.

-Proteins features are described by 8 physico-chemical protein descriptors per residue from [Lenselink et al., J. Cheminform.
-(2017)](https://doi.org/10.1186/s13321-017-0232-0) that averaged out over 50 domain.
+Proteins features are described by 8 physico-chemical descriptors per residue from [Lenselink et al., J. Cheminform.
+(2017)](https://doi.org/10.1186/s13321-017-0232-0) that averaged out over 50 domains.
 The protein descriptors are generated with the [prodec](https://https://github.com/OlivierBeq/ProDEC)-package.

 ## Model performance on temporal split